Tom Funk: 1986 season

 Upon reaching the Majors, Funk quickly filled the role of a left-handed reliever for the Astros bullpen.
 The team was in the middle of a pennant race and had been lacking a lefty since Frank DiPino had been traded to the Chicago Cubs.
 In his first seven games Funk would record a stellar era of 2.45.
-On August 23, 1986 he was summoned from the bullpen at Busch Memorial Stadium to relieve Mike Scott in what was a 3-1 St. Louis Cardinals lead.
+On August 23, 1986, he was summoned from the bullpen at Busch Memorial Stadium to relieve Mike Scott in what was a 3-1 St. Louis Cardinals lead.
 Funk would proceed to get hammered during the course of the inning.
 He surrendered four earned runs and helped pad the Cardinals lead to 7 to 1.
 Funk's era ballooned to 6.48 and he was quickly demoted back to the minors at the behest of manager Hal Lanier.
 Jeff Calhoun would assume his spot as the left-handed reliever in the Astros bullpen for the remainder of the season.
 For the year, and his career, Funk finished with no decisions or saves over 8⅓ innings in eight games with six walks, two strikeouts (Mariano Duncan and Len Matuszek of the Los Angeles Dodgers), and the aforementioned 6.48 earned run average.

 Debut game

-Funk appeared in his first big league game on Thursday, July 24, 1986 in a 9-3 Houston win over the Philadelphia Phillies at Veterans Stadium.
+Funk appeared in his first big league game on Thursday, July 24, 1986, in a 9-3 Houston win over the Philadelphia Phillies at Veterans Stadium.
 He pitched the 9th and last inning of the game.
-The first batter he faced hit a home run.
+The first batter he faced, John Russell, hit a home run.